 - Add your yeast when the must reaches room temperature.
 You can use bread yeast if you want to, I would use it in my initial days of wine making.
 However, depending on your yeast you could get a bread like flavor which would be an acquired taste.
 I now use Lalvin’s champagne yeast.
 These special brewing yeasts are more hardy and will survive a higher alcohol wine, but it is pricey as it involves international shipping and customs fees.

 - Close or cover the bucket.
 I use an air lock so I primed the air lock and left it to ferment.
 Many people cover the mouth of the bucket or jar with a clean cloth and tie it off so that no insects can get in.
 The cloth allows carbon-dioxide to escape.
-Do not let any of the fruit mites that fly around get in as they carry acetobacter on their bodies and your wine will turn to vinegar.
+Do not let any of the fruit mites that fly around get in as they carry acetobacter on their bodies and could turn your wine into vinegar.

 - Remember to keep your air lock topped with clean water if you are using it.

 - Some advise stirring daily and pushing down the grapes.
 I’m a bit lazy, besides I’ve imported a flimsy fermentation bucket from the UK and every time I rip off its lid it makes an awful ripping sound and it feels as if it might not last very long.
 Not stirring works for me and I feel safer as there is no risk of contaminating the wine, but there is a good reason for stirring as the crushed grapes will rise up and form a seal over the wine.
 I’ve seen some on YouTube vigorously shake the closed container instead of stirring which works as well.

 - Clean the fermentation bucket of all the sediment and pour back your wine and put the lid and air lock or tie back the cloth cover on it again.